Euwallacea fornicatus: Adult

-Adult females are range between 1.9 and 2.5 mm long.
+Adult females can range between 1.9 and 2.5 mm long.
 They are bulky, dark brown or black and the frontal edge of the pronotum has a row of saw-like projections.
 Moreover, specimens have erect setae organized in rows in the elytral declivity with a costa in the posterolateral edge.
-As many other ambrosia beetles, males are significantly smaller, with non-functional wings.
+Like many other ambrosia beetles, males are significantly smaller, with non-functional wings.